aleksk/LazyCopy/README.md

 This minifilter driver ([MSDN](https://msdn.microsoft.com/en-us/library/windows/hardware/ff540402%28v=vs.85%29.aspx?f=255&MSPPError=-2147217396)) intercepts operations on the special reparse point files ([MSDN](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365503(v=vs.85).aspx)).
 If such file is opened for the first time, driver downloads its content from the remote location.

+It's similar to the [Git Virtual File System](https://github.com/Microsoft/GVFS) project from Microsoft.
+And lacks official support.

 Content can be downloaded from:
 * `Local storage`.
 * `Network share`.
 If driver cannot open the file, it asks user-mode service to open that file, and then downloads its content.